Supply Chain Simulation Explained

 Businesses can use supply chain simulation to evaluate partner performance (supply variability, lead times, impact on downstream service) and identify areas for improvement.
 Simulating these scenarios enables businesses to make informed, objective decisions about which partners to utilize to avoid bottlenecks, mitigate risk, reduce cost, and improve customer satisfaction.

 When whispers of a potential supply chain disruption surface, organizations can run a simulation to understand how their supply chain will be impacted if the risk comes to fruition.
+Consider a major port closure or a sudden tariff shock — simulation lets you model the cascading effects across your network before you're living through them.
 Users can then prepare accordingly (rebalance inventory, secure additional capacity or storage, ramp up or slow down production, etc.) and create data-backed contingency plans.
 Identifying, quantifying, and mitigating risk is key to building resilience and increasing metrics like service levels and profit margins.

 Supply chain simulation can support S&OP processes.
 Analysts can evaluate capacity, stocking, demand, and sourcing policy changes across time periods.
 The simulation helps users understand metrics like cost to serve, margin to serve, service metrics by customer, and utilization of storage sites, production lines, and other limited resources.
 Supply chain simulation leverages SKU-level and order-level details, offering valuable insights into key performance indicators (KPIs) for demand and supply scenarios commonly analyzed during Sales and Operations Planning (S&OP) processes.